A combinatorial approach to small ball inequalities for sums and differences: Applications

 \begin{proof} By the definition of generalized L\'evy's concentration function \eqref{eq:con-def}, for any $\epsilon>0$, there exists $x\in V$ such that

 In the 2nd inequality we use Theorem \ref{thm:linear-combi}.
 Since $\epsilon>0$ is arbitrary, the statement follows by letting $\epsilon\rightarrow0$. \end{proof}

-\begin{remark} It is natural to consider possible extensions of the result for more than 2 i.i.d. random variables.
+\begin{rmk} It is natural to consider possible extensions of the result for more than 2 i.i.d. random variables.
 For instance, it is an interesting question to study the variation of \eqref{eq:lienar-com-concen2} with the left hand side replaced by $Q(a_1X_1+\cdots+a_nX_n, F)$, when $X_1, \cdots, X_n$ take values in a vector space and $a_1, \cdots, a_n$ are arbitrary coefficients in a field.
-Such questions are related to the Littlewood-Offord phenomenon (see, e.g., \cite{NV13, MWW16}).
-The simplest manifestation of the latter is the fact that when $X_i$ are Bernoulli random variables taking values 0 and 1 with equal probability, and $a_1, \ldots, a_n$ are positive integers, then $Q(a_1X_1+\cdots+a_nX_n, \frac{1}{2})\leq Q(X_1+\cdots+X_n, \frac{1}{2})= O(n^{-\frac{1}{2}})$.
-Moreover, when the sequence of coefficients is not allowed to have additive structure (for example, if they are forced to be distinct), the asymptotic behavior of the concentration function changes (becomes $O(n^{-\frac{3}{2}})$).
-While there is a long history of work in this direction as surveyed for example in \cite{NV13, EGZ15}, it would be very interesting to understand these questions better in general settings, particularly by identifying extremal coefficients, which are only known in very few cases. \end{remark}
+Such questions are related to the Littlewood-Offord phenomenon (see, e.g., \cite{NV13, MWW17:1}).
+The simplest manifestation of the latter is the fact that when $X_i$ are Bernoulli random variables taking values 0 and 1 with equal probability, and $a_1, \ldots, a_n$ are positive integers, then